EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 file that we want to remove as we will be solvating the system later on.
 You can see these in the pdb file if you open it.

-To just get the protein itself we can use the following command to remove lines containing the water symbol 'HOH'.
+To just get the protein itself we can use the following grep command to remove lines containing the water symbol 'HOH'.

 ```
 grep -v 'HOH' 5pep.pdb > 5pep_protein.pdb
 ```

+The new 5pep_protein.pdb file contains just the protein itself.

 ### Creating a Gromacs topology (PDB2GMX)

 Now we can create a Gromacs topolopy for the system.
-GROMACS ``pdb2gmx`` command is used to convert a coordinate file into a set of GROMACS topology files (in these examples, we will assume that the file is a ``.pdb`` file, but this is not a necessity).
+GROMACS ``pdb2gmx`` command is used to convert a coordinate file into a set of GROMACS topology files and also create a processed structure file in the GROMACS format .gro.

 First you will need to load the GROMACS module on ARCHER2: